 Not only can this derail your message, but it can also cause your audience to lose interest or feel unimportant.

-Want to learn my most powerful public speaking tips?
-Click here to get my free guide.
+Want to learn my most powerful tips for virtual public speaking?

 While you are speaking, you may get distracted for a number of different reasons.